Large Language Models, Spring 2025

 for the mathematical expressions are also fine.

-Important: The overleaf template includes a declaration of originality which you should copy into your submission, so make sure you check out the submission template even if you don’t use it for your submission!s
+Important: The overleaf template includes a declaration of originality which you should copy into your submission, so make sure you check out the submission template even if you don’t use it for your submission!

 The first assignment will be of more theoretical nature and will be released shortly after the start of the semester.
 Assignments 2 and 3 will be of more practical nature and will be released in the second half of the semester.